 Do you use your dog’s frisbees near lakes, pools, or ponds?
 You may want to look for models with water-friendly features like waterproofing and floating.
 Frisbees that will work well in water are water and weather resistant and can float long enough for your dog to reach them.
 If you choose a model that doesn’t float, it may quickly sink out of reach in a body of water.

 You may also want to pick a frisbee that will be easy to see in the water.
 Blue frisbees can blend in with water and be difficult for you and your dog to spot.

 To keep away bacteria and bad odors, you’ll probably want to clean your dog’s frisbee fairly regularly.
 To make this easier, you may want to look for dishwasher-safe models that you won’t have to hand-clean.

-Though not required, there are some additional features that you may find useful.
+Although not required, there are additional features that you may find useful.
 Some dog frisbees come with easy-gripping surfaces or diamond textures that will make throwing easier.
 Some also have an anti-glare coating, which will make them more pleasant to watch.

 In addition to floating, some frisbees can bounce, adding an extra dimension to fetch.
 And if you’re interested in eco-friendly features, you may want to look for models that can be recycled when you’re done with them, like West Paw’s dedicated recycling program.

-So what are the results of all of our testing?
-Our favorite dog frisbee is the Hyperflite JAWZ-GLOW Dog Disc, which is flexible, lightweight, and well-designed.
-If you’re shopping on a budget, you may prefer the Chuckit 221301 Paraflight Flyer Dog Toy, a soft fabric model that offers good value and floats well.
+Our favorite dog frisbee is the Hyperflite Dog Disc, which is flexible, lightweight, and well-designed.
+If you’re shopping on a budget, you may prefer the Chuckit Paraflight Flyer Dog Toy, a soft fabric model that offers good value and floats well.
 Are you looking for something more high-end?
-Take a look at the West Paw ZG032GLO Durable Dog Frisbee, a light, easy to clean option that bounces and floats.
+Take a look at the West Paw Durable Dog Frisbee, a light and easy-to-clean option that bounces and floats.